 This is easily one of the most influential misconceptions affecting mass ERP adoption.
 Many subsidiary companies don’t believe that they are able to fully utilize the capabilities of ERP systems due to their size.
 This is because smaller enterprises assume that their scale isn’t large enough to extract the benefits that would make their investment worthwhile, especially in comparison to their parent firms.
 One of ERP’s most valuable features, however, is its flexibility, especially when it comes to scalability.

 With the right ERP provider, an organization can create a cross-department data system that can provide insights on company-wide operations and interactions.
-Enterprise Resource Planning software, such as SAP Business One or S/4HANA, will often use cloud-based technology to help increase the accessibility of information from different locations and departments.
+Enterprise Resource Planning software, such as SAP Business One or S/4HANA Cloud, will often use cloud-based technology to help increase the accessibility of information from different locations and departments.
 Technology like this – that is not limited by in-house physical infrastructure – is extremely scalable because it can adapt to any size of business.
 As global rollout experts on 2-tier implementation, we help everyday multinational companies and large enterprises scale SAP solutions across multiple regions, facilities, and corporate pillars.

 Not a Customizable Product